scandum/binary_search/README.md

 Boundless Interpolated Binary Search
 ------------------------------------

 When you have an even distribution you can make an educated guess as to the location of the index.
-Due to the expense of the initial check and error correction the interpolated binary search is unlikely to outperform other binary searches on arrays with less than 100 elements.
+Due to the expense of the initial check and error correction, the interpolated binary search is unlikely to outperform other binary searches on arrays with less than 100 elements.
 When the distribution is uneven performance will drop quickly, so the utility of the interpolated binary search is limited.

 Benchmark graph
 ---------------